marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/int8.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: INT8, conversion, to integer

 .. _int8:

-.. index:: INT8

-.. index:: conversion, to integer

 INT8 --- Convert to 64-bit integer type
 ***************************************